fuzunist/testing_case/README.md

 - **AI Model Simulation**: Both success and failure scenarios work as expected.
 - **Automatic Refunds**: Credits are correctly refunded to the user upon AI generation failure, with all database records updated atomically.
 - **Input Validation**: All API parameters (`model`, `style`, `color`, `size`) are validated.
 - **Weekly Reporting**: The scheduled function correctly aggregates data, calculates metrics, and performs anomaly detection.
+The manual trigger now returns a full JSON report.
 - **Full Test Coverage**: All 9 automated `pytest` tests are **passing**.

 ### ✅ Ready for Evaluation